horsepurve/DeepRTplus/README.md

 <h2 id="5">5 Make prediction using the trained models</h2>

-Predicting unknown RT for a new peptide using a current model is easy to do, see below as a demo, which is self-explained:
+Predicting unknown RT for a new peptide using a current model is easy to do, see below as a demo, the four parameters of which are RT scale, saved RT model, convolutional filter size and testing file, respectively:

 ```
 python prediction_emb.py 100 param/dia_all_trans_mod_epo20_dim24_conv10.pt 10 ${rt_file}